Chappaqua Continuing Education

 MICHELLE SACCURATO has taught exercise classes for over 25 years.
 Her philosophy is, “Exercise at any age to increase your quality of life.
 Keep moving and having fun!”
 Her qualifications include a B.S. and M.S. in math special education, a Pilates mat certification, and she is an AFAA certified group fitness instructor and senior fitness study student.

-HELENA SVEDIN is a Certified (IPTPA) pickleball instructor, positive psychology coach and yoga teacher, as well as, a member of the USA Pickleball Association, teaches the game from a whole-body mind perspective.
-Originally from Sweden, she moved with her family to the US and currently lives in Greenwich, CT.
+HELENA SVEDIN, a Certified (IPTPA) pickleball instructor, positive psychology coach, yoga teacher, and member of the USA Pickleball Association, teaches the game from a whole-body mind perspective.
+Originally from Sweden, she moved with her family to the U.S. and currently lives in Greenwich, Connecticut.

 SUZI MYERS TIPA has spent her life studying and performing dances around the world, and now loves bringing dance to her neighbors in Westchester.
 She studied acting and improv in NYC and has taught dance and theatre programs for SUNY Purchase.
 She brings international dance programming to NYC schools as a teaching artist and spends her copious spare time narrating audiobooks and square dance calling.